thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 led to their current state, then you have a better chance of fully understanding the project you are working on, fixing problems that arise, and collaborating successfully with others.
-In order to unlock the riches promised by a comprehensive history, we have to first begin to build that history, one change at a time.
+In order to unlock the riches promised by a comprehensive history, we have to first build that history, one change at a time.

 By now, you should have installed Git on your system, and so you are ready to